dariotrinchero/dariotrinchero.github.io/_teaching/2024-114-lecturer.md

 tendency to speak too quickly at times.

 Several students expressed appreciation of my enthusiasm toward the subject.
-Some comments along these lines are given below (chosen with obvious bias for positive comments):
+Some comments along these lines are given below (selected with some obvious bias):

 > Love the Lectures, I never liked math in High school but your enthusiasm and knowledge
 > make this module enjoyable.